para-d/si-wijesekara-keyboard/README.md

 Within this repository you can find a modified key mapper (symbols) file of xkb lk layout.

-# Prerequisits
+# Prerequisites

 This is just a implementation of the symbols file.
-Therefore in order to use this you should have Sinhala installed in your destribution beforehand.
+Therefore in order to use this you should have Sinhala installed in your distribution beforehand.

 # How to Replace the Mapper